lonelyneutrin0/RNAseq_UMAP/README.md

-# It implements uniform manifold approximation and projection to RNA sequences to visualize cell similarities with higher dimensional data.
+An implementation of Uniform Manifold Approximation and Projection to single cell RNA sequence datasets to identify similarities between cells.